Warisuku/DSI321_AQI_Scheduler_Project/README.md

 # DSI321_AQI_Scheduler_Project

-# Thing Need to be edit before creating Docker Image
+# Things need to be edited before creating a Docker image.
 - `Dockerfile` (for creating Docker Image)
 - `conjob.yaml` (for scheduler to work properly)
 - `metadata.json` (for upload to CKAN)